 - If the first derivative changes from positive to negative, the shape of the function changes from increasing to decreasing and the point is a local maximum.
 If the first derivative changes from negative to positive, the shape of the function changes from decreasing to increasing and the point is a local minimum.

 This is a theorem called the First Derivative Test.
-By finding where the first derivative changes sign and in which direction it change (positive to negative, or negative to positive) we can locate and identify the local extreme value precisely.
+By finding where the first derivative changes sign and in which direction it changes (positive to negative, or negative to positive) we can locate and identify the local extreme value precisely.

 - Another way to determine if a critical number is the location of a local maximum or minimum is a theorem called the Second Derivative Test.